Former landscaper pleads guilty to 8 murders in Canada

-TORONTO — A former landscaper accused of killing and dismembering men he met in Toronto’s Gay Village district pleaded guilty on Tuesday to eight counts of first-degree murder.
+TORONTO — A former landscaper accused of sexually assaulting, killing and dismembering men he met in Toronto’s Gay Village district over seven years pleaded guilty Tuesday to eight counts of first-degree murder.

-Bruce McArthur, wearing a black sweater, stood up and said “guilty” to eight times as the charges were read.
-Sentencing will start Feb.
-4.
+Bruce McArthur, wearing a black sweater, stood up and softly said “guilty” as each charge was read.

-Police last year found the remains of seven of the men in large planters at a property where McArthur had worked.
+Police last year found the remains of seven of the men in large planters at a property where McArthur had worked and used as storage.
 The remains of the eighth victim were found in a ravine behind the same property in midtown Toronto.

 The prosecutor, Michael Cantlon, said the cases ranging from 2010 to 2017 involved sexual assault or forcible confinement and said the bodies were hidden and dismembered.
 Several of the victims were apparently strangled.